 Resident input in the visioning process prioritized recreational uses, with trails being particularly important.
-When asked about trails, two thirds of vision survey participants said they are most excited about a lake-to-lake trail connecting Jordanelle Reservoir and Deer Creek Reservoir, a trail idea that came directly from citizens at a workshop.
+When asked about trails, two thirds of vision survey participants said they are most excited about a lake-to-lake trail connecting Jordanelle Reservoir and Deer Creek Reservoir.
 Survey respondents also consistently desire a Countywide trails system.
 A recreation brand has also been suggested for the community.